 The final stage involved representatives from the groups promoting the New Common Charter with policy and decision-makers on the island of Ireland and Great Britain.

-This work resulted in informed and motivated community organisations on the island of Ireland able to engage with policies and policy-makers on the value of cross-border cooperation and ensuring that it addresses the needs of civic society.
-While achieving political support for cross-border cooperation is an important goal, CCBS expects that this project will help to create the conditions at community level for independent engagement in cross-border initiatives.
+This work resulted in informed and motivated community organisations on the island of Ireland and Great Britain able to engage with policies and policy-makers on the value of cross-border cooperation and ensuring that it addresses the needs of civic society.
+While achieving political support for cross-border cooperation was an important goal, this project has helped to create the conditions at community level for independent engagement in cross-border initiatives.